Thinking About Buying A Leaf Blower?

 0

-When I was a teenager, I remember pushing a giant red lawn sweeper around my grandfather’s lawn and thinking of how tedious it was.
+As a teenager, I remember pushing a giant red lawn sweeper around my grandfather’s lawn and thinking of how tedious it was.
 It always required multiple passes through the same areas, depending on the type and amounts of debris present.
-There were also constant issues removing the large receptacle and dumping it into neat, condensed piles on the curb (well, neat by grandpa’s standards).
+There were also constant issues removing the large receptacle and dumping it into neat, condensed piles on the curb (well, tidy by Grandpa’s standards).

 Sky Bird